 Clinton Community Schools uses the blackboard Instant Alert System to notify parents of all closings and emergency situations.
-Please make sure we have your current email address and phone number on file in order to contact you accurately.

 In case of bad weather and other local emergencies, please listen to any local radio or television station to be advised of school closings or early dismissals.
-School closings for any reason will be announced by a.m.
+School closings for any reason will be announced by \\\\ a.m.
 If bad weather or other emergency occurs during the day, please listen to local media stations for possible early dismissal information.
 This information will also be posted on the website, Facebook, Twitter, automated phone call, etc.